harsha-0907/crawlers/README.md

-# Grawler (1.1)
+# Grawler (1.2)

 **Grawler** is an *evolving* web crawler designed to explore and extract URLs associated with a given domain.
 It simplifies the process of discovering and analyzing site structures, offering efficiency and flexibility for various use cases.

 **Grawler** is built to handle crawling across multiple levels of URLs, with a focus on speed and accuracy.
 As it continues to *evolve*, it is set to become a valuable tool for developers looking for a reliable solution for web crawling and data collection.
+It also enables testers to check the structure of the webpage like which pages refer the most of webpage and other important analytics.

 ## Functionality